Skip advert

 Advertisement - Article continues below

-Elsewhere, the Toyota RAV4 and Ford Kuga both offer a stern challenge to the CX-5, then there are dependable choices such as the Kia Sportage and Hyundai Tucson, with extended warranty cover designed to give added confidence.
-The Citroen C5 Aircross and Vauxhall Grandland are also in the mix, but don't offer enough to trouble the class leaders.
-Many of these cars also come with the option of plug-in hybrid power, although diesel alternatives are limited these days.
+Elsewhere, the Hyundai Tucson and Ford Kuga both offer a stern challenge to the CX-5, then there are dependable choices such as the Kia Sportage, with its long warranty cover designed to give added confidence.
+The Citroen C5 Aircross and Vauxhall Grandland are also in the mix.
+Many of these cars also come with the option of plug-in hybrid power, although diesel alternatives are becoming increasingly limited.

 Mazda CX-5 history